 The default driver is bridge

-Connect container to network
+Connect a container to a network

 $ docker network connect[ Network name to connect to] [Container name]

-Disconnect container from network
+Disconnect container from a network

 $ docker network disconnect Network name container name

 Docker Compose is a tool for predefining and running multiple container Docker applications.
 So, Docker Compose is able to automate them.

 When building the execution environment of a Web service with Docker, by writing the definitions of the Web server, DB server, Cache server, etc. in one docker-compose.yml file, based on that, the container required for execution You can start and set all at once.

 The procedure is as follows.

 - Prepare a Dockerfile or prepare an image to use for Docker Hub etc.

 - Execute $ docker-compose up in the directory containing the yml file